 Download the blog video transcript as a Word document.
-Download additional related resources.

 Instructor's Note

 This week's interactive lecture begins with a story from the instructor.
 The goal of this story is to show vulnerability in order to invite students to share their own miscommunications.
 It also illustrates many of the concepts in the CMAPP model.
 You will likely want to swap this out with a story of your own.